RadioAstronomySoftwareGroup/pyuvsim/README.md

 # Versioning Approach
 We use a `generation.major.minor` format.

 * Generation - Release combining multiple new physical effects and or major computational improvements.
 Testing: Backed by unittests, internal model validation, and significant external comparison.
 * Major - Adds new physical effect or major computational improvement.
 Small number of improvements with each release.
 Testing: Backed by unittests, internal model validation and limited external comparison.
 * Minor - Bug fixes and small improvements not expected to change physical model.
- Testing: Backed by Unittests
+Testing: Backed by unittests

 ## Some helpful definitions
- Physical effects - things like polarization effects, noise, ionospheric modeling, or nonterrestrial observing positions.
+* __Physical effects__: things like polarization effects, noise, ionospheric modeling, or nonterrestrial observing positions.
- Major computational improvement -  Support for new catalog types (e.g, diffuse maps), new analysis tools, changes to parallelization scheme
+* __Major computational improvement__:  Support for new catalog types (e.g, diffuse maps), new analysis tools, changes to parallelization scheme
- Small improvements - Better documentation or example code, outer framework redesign.
+* __Small improvements__: Better documentation or example code, outer framework redesign.